Tracking Stockroom Inventory

 With inventory stock-takes (stock counting) you can manually identify stock-level discrepancies and fix them before they lead to problems such as stockouts, overstocking and dead stocks.

 Incoming Inventory (Goods Received)

 As you make inventory adjustments, the Inventory section of the platform will show a current up-to-date overview of all the inventory stock levels.

-You can change what gets displayed on the table, group alike records, search for records, export them, format them, set up various notifications, sync with other platforms e.g. Google Sheets or Microsoft Excel, and generate custom reports.
+You can change how the data gets formatted and presented on the table or what gets displayed on it, group alike records, search for records, export them, format them, set up various notifications, sync with other platforms e.g. Google Sheets or Microsoft Excel, and generate custom reports.

 If you’re part of a team, you can add other team members as sub-users and assign them permission to access certain features.